BlueBrain/hpcbench/docs/campaign.rst

 pip_installer_url
 ~~~~~~~~~~~~~~~~~

 HPCBench version to install on nodes.
-By default it is the current ``ben-et``
+By default it is the current ``ben-nett``
 version managing the cluster.
 This is an argument given to ``pip`` installer, here are a some examples:

 * ``hpcbench==2.0`` to force a version available PyPi